-Ever feel like those around you are achieving more, getting more things done, and/or launching more things than you are?
+Ever feel like those around you are achieving more, getting more things done, being more productive, and/or launching more things than you are?
 Find yourself comparing your productivity to someone else’s?

 As someone who has spent way too much time comparing her level of productivity to others, I feel we get this feeling of not doing enough, not achieving enough, or otherwise not making as much momentum as others.

 This feeling is only magnified and multiplied because of our ability to easily hop on any social media network of choice and seeing the perfectly curated moments that are shared to make them seem productive and high-achieving.